 Consider the example of an ionic compound dissolving in water.
 Formation of the solution requires the electrostatic forces between the cations and anions of the compound (solute–solute) be overcome completely as attractive forces are established between these ions and water molecules (solute–solvent).
 Hydrogen bonding between a relatively small fraction of the water molecules must also be overcome to accommodate any dissolved solute.
 If the solute’s electrostatic forces are significantly greater than the solvation forces, the dissolution process is significantly endothermic and the compound may not dissolve to an appreciable extent.
 Calcium carbonate, the major component of coral reefs, is one example of such an “insoluble” ionic compound (see Figure 11.1).
-On the other hand, if the solvation forces are much stronger than the compound’s electrostatic forces, the dissolution is significantly exothermic and the compound may be highly soluble.
-A common example of this type of ionic compound is sodium chloride, commonly known as table salt.
+On the other hand, if the solvation forces are much stronger than the compound’s electrostatic forces, the dissolution is significantly exothermic and the compound may be highly soluble. common example of this type of ionic compound is sodium hydroxide, commonly known as lye.

 As noted at the beginning of this module, spontaneous solution formation is favored, but not guaranteed, by exothermic dissolution processes.
 While many soluble compounds do, indeed, dissolve with the release of heat, some dissolve endothermically.
 Ammonium nitrate (NH4NO3) is one such example and is used to make instant cold packs, like the one pictured in Figure 11.5, which are used for treating injuries.
 A thin-walled plastic bag of water is sealed inside a larger bag with solid NH4NO3.
 When the smaller bag is broken, a solution of NH4NO3 forms, absorbing heat from the surroundings (the injured area to which the pack is applied) and providing a cold compress that decreases swelling.
 Endothermic dissolutions such as this one require a greater energy input to separate the solute species than is recovered when the solutes are solvated, but they are spontaneous nonetheless due to the increase in disorder that accompanies formation of the solution.